 - Shake the container well to mix the solution thoroughly.

 - The formula should be warmed to room temperature before feeding.
 Administering cold formulas can increase the chance of diarrhea.
 Do not warm the formula in direct heat or microwave as it may cause the solution to curdle and the chemical composition.
-Also, hot formula can injure the patient.
+Also, a hot formula can injure the patient.

 Gastric Gavage(Tube) Feeding Procedure